AntoonGa/templator/README.md

 # Templator
 ## A very high-level description of the repos.
-Contains template for pandera dataframe validation handling.
+Contains templates for logging parameters and error handling.